Radio-Controlled Cars: Brushed Motor to Brushless Motor Conversion Guide

 Removing the Old Motor and ESC

-Remove the pinion gear (smaller of the 2 gears).
+- Remove the pinion gear (smaller of the two gears).

 Brushed vs. Brushless ESC Visual ComparisonClick thumbnail to view full-size